weaverryan/drupalcon2019-autowiring/README.md

 # DrupalCon Training!
-D8 & Symfony: Dive Into the Core Concepts that Make Each Fly
+Diving into Modern Drupal: Symfony, Composer, Services, Events & More

 Hi friends!
 This repository contains an empty Drupal 8.6 site that you'll need to install before coming to the training.